pytorch/pytorch/docs/source/quantization.rst

 is typically 2 to 4 times faster compared to FP32 compute.
 Quantization is primarily a technique to speed up inference and only the forward pass is supported for quantized operators.

+PyTorch supports multiple approaches to quantizing a deep learning model.
+In most cases the model is trained in FP32 and then the model is converted to INT8.
 In addition, PyTorch also supports quantization aware training, which models quantization errors in both the forward and backward passes using fake-quantization modules.
 Note that the entire computation is carried out in floating point.
 At the end of quantization aware training, pytorch provides conversion functions to convert the trained model into lower precision.

 At lower level, PyTorch provides a way to represent quantized tensors and perform operations with them.
 They can be used to directly construct models that